giovannosaur/CarbonDMP/README.md

 ## Features

 - Context-aware music switching: you can configure which songs to be played on FE (Main Menu, Safehouse, Car Lot), Gameplay (Freeroam and Race), or both.
+- Automatic music pause/stop on certain game states (e.g. loading screens, FMVs, non-interactive cutscenes)
 - Speed-Sensitive Audio: reads your vehicle speed while in Race or Freeroam; then adjusts LPF + Volume levels based on it. (basically, faster = louder and clearer)
-- Interior Audio On Idle: reads if vehicle is idling for around 10 seconds while in Race or Freeroam; applies an "interior car speaker" effect when detected.
+- Interior Audio On Idle: detects if vehicle has been on idle for around 10 seconds while in Race or Freeroam; applies an "interior car speaker" effect chain when detected.
 - Speedbreaker LPF: applies low pass filter effect on every game speedbreaker moments.
+- Mini player overlay, with 2 different styles: Fancy and Simple.
 - Music player UI with track, artist, and album information.
 - In-game music player controls: Play/Pause, Next, Previous, Shuffle and Mute.
 - Configurable keyboard controls from the CarbonDMP.ini configuration file (live editing currently not supported).
-- Mini player overlay, with 2 different styles: Fancy and Simple.
 - Configurable audio settings.

 ---